-Looking ahead to Year 9
+Looking ahead to Year 10

-- 1. For the first time you will be able to choose what subjects you do. - 2.
-It will be assumed by your teachers that because you have chosen the course, then you will be ready to work hard. - 3.
-You are laying the foundations for your studies in Year 11 and 12.
-It is important that you develop useful study habits: - Keep a homework diary in which all learning preparation is recorded. - Being organised for every class i.e. having the correct books and equipment. - Following a study timetable at home. - Planning ahead to complete your assessment tasks on time.
+1. You will continue to be able to make choices about what subjects you study.

+2. It will be assumed by your teachers that because you have chosen the course, then you will be ready to work hard.

+3. You are laying the foundations for your studies in Year 11 and 12.
+It is important that you develop useful study habits:

+- Keep a homework diary in which all learning preparation is recorded. - Being organised for every class i.e. having the correct books and equipment. - Following a study timetable at home. - Planning ahead to complete your assessment tasks on time.